vir2albulb/sftp_config/README.md

 # sftp_config
+Requirements: bash shell
+Script has been wrote and verified on Centos7.

 Bash script that allows to configure SFTP account for particular user

 Simply script to configure SFTP server (if never been configured) and SFTP account.